AlaaMohamed99/Datasets/README.md

    - support a client side App for our backend service
    - deploy the application for use
    - solve the issues related to different libraries and function calls implementation in various frameworks

+### the Application isn't currently ready for users yet